apify/apify-docs/content/academy/apify_platform/first_actor/preparations.md

 # [](#preparations) Preparations

-Before developing your first actor, ....
+Before developing your first actor, there are some things....

 <!-- Preparing your mind -->